-The focus now switches to Dredgers 9 and 10, which will be demolished by the same process next Tuesday (20 October) and the following Tuesday (27 October) respectively.
+The focus now switches to Dredgers 9 and 10, which will be demolished by the same process TODAY (Dredger 10) and in the following weeks (Dredger 9).

-A review process for Dredger 11 will take place today and tomorrow to assist with preparations for next week’s event.
-Dredger 25 is planned for December.
+A review process for Dredger 11 has taken place in preparations for todays event.
 All dredgers once demolished will be processed and the material recycled.

 How many dredgers are being demolished?

-There are eight Large Mining Equipment (LME) machines in the Hazelwood Mine area to be demolished, including five bucket wheel dredgers.
+There were eight Large Mining Equipment (LME) machines in the Hazelwood Mine area to be demolished, including five bucket wheel dredgers.

-Four pieces of LME – Dredger 24, Mobile Slew Conveyor S94, Mobile Slew Conveyor S96 and the TS2 Travelling Stacker – will be demolished by conventional mechanical means.
+Five pieces of LME – Dredger 24, Dredger 25, Mobile Slew Conveyor S94, Mobile Slew Conveyor S96 and the TS2 Travelling Stacker – have been demolished by conventional mechanical means.

-The remaining four dredgers, 11, 9, 10 and 25, will be blast felled using an engineered controlled collapse due to the height of their superstructures.
-These four Dredgers are situated in the north-western corner of the mine void and are not visible from outside the mining licence area.
+The remaining three dredgers, 11, 9, and 10 have been be blast felled using an engineered controlled collapse due to the height of their superstructures.
+These three Dredgers are situated in the north-western corner of the mine void and are not visible from outside the mining licence area.

 How will they be demolished?

-Due to the height of their superstructures, Dredgers 9, 10, 11 and 25 require explosive demolition.
-They range between 21 to 40 metres high, from 70 to 85 metres long and the heaviest has a service weight of 1,790 tonnes.
+Due to the height of their superstructures, Dredgers 9, 10 and 11 required explosive demolition.
+They ranged between 21 to 40 metres high, from 70 to 85 metres long and the heaviest had a service weight of 1,790 tonnes.

-Specialised cutting charge explosives will be placed on each machine to cut through steelwork at strategic positions and ensure they collapse safely.
+Specialised cutting charge explosives were be placed on each machine to cut through steelwork at strategic positions and ensure they collapsed safely.
 A compliant safety exclusion zone will apply for each demolition task.